linas/i370-bigfoot/docker/i370-bigfoot/scripts/7-native-demo/README.md

 Sound easy, right?
 Hah.
 * The Linux kernel croaks in memory management if a 256 MByte root disk is specified.
 An 80 MByte root disk seems to work.
-* Although `binutils` is easy to double-cross-compile ("Canadian-cross") the compiler `gcc` is not.
-It has resisted all attempts so far: it gets confused about which system is the host and which is the target, and keeps building the wrong stufff.

 * The line-mode 3215 interface is unpleasant.
 There are two ways to get a character-mode interface.
   -- One is to use Paul Edwards characer-mode Hercules device: its like